hellokatze/hellokatze/README.md

 ### Hello, I'm Katharine 👋🏼😽

-I'm a full stack web developer based in 📍Berlin.
+I'm a full stack web developer based in 📍Berlin, actively searching for positions as a junior software developer!

+✨Fun fact✨
+I speak ...
+🇺🇸 English
+🇩🇪 German
+🇨🇳 Mandarin
+🇫🇷 French

 <!--
 **hellokatze/hellokatze** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.